lab-cosmo/cluster-tutorials/notebook/README.md

+If you have jupyter notebook already installed, please check that it is installed in your virtual environment (you see it with `python -c "import jupyter; print(jupyter.__file__)"`) and not in your `.local/lib/` folder.
+If the latter is the case, please uninstall it and properly install it in your virtual environment.

 Before you start to run the notebook on the remote server, set the jupyter notebook password on the on the frontend server
 ```
 jupyter notebook password